 Personal Capital Socially Responsible Personal Strategy

-Personal Capital offers an environmental, social, and governance (ESG) option in partnership with Sustainalytics, a leader in ESG data and research.
-Just like the core portfolio, the Socially Responsible Strategy invests in six types of assets:
+Personal Capital offers an environmental, social, and governance (ESG) option in partnership with Sustainalytics (Morningstar), a leader in ESG data and research.
+Just like the conventional portfolio, the Socially Responsible Strategy invests in six types of assets:

 - U.S. stocks

 The Socially Responsible Portfolio replaces large and mid-cap U.S. and international stocks with sustainable stocks and funds.
 Personal Capital relies on conventional funds for other types of investments, like small-cap stocks and bonds.